 Mindo is famous for its biodiversity.
 In fact, one of the best things to do in Ecuador for nature enthusiasts is to to go bird-watching in Mindo.
 The area is incredibly gorgeous and even the laziest travellers will find themselves unable to remain idle here.

 My favourite part of our weekend trip was the frog concert tour at a lodge called Mindo Lago.
 The tour guide (who is also the owner of the lodge) is passionate about the area’s natural ecology and his enthusiasm is infectious.
 He led us on a tour around the lake after dark.
 We saw frog eating spiders, armadillo holes, bugs that have glowing eyes, glowing mold that grows on rotting wood, and, of course, tonnes of frogs.

 The tour demonstrates how diverse and incredible the area is.
 It’s cool to see how much life is sustained in one small ecosystem.
 Search for accommodations in Mindo (Booking.com).

 4. Basílica del Voto Nacional

-This city is known as the gateway to the Amazon.
-However, most of the V!VA staff tend to stay in Baños, rather than going all the way into the jungle, because of all it has to offer.
-The city is situated near the active Tungurahua volcano and is surrounded by dense green forest.
+Baños (map) is situated near the active Tungurahua volcano and is surrounded by dense green forest.
 The geothermal hot springs are the number-one attraction and the reason why we head here after a long week at work.
-But we’re not alone, foreigners and locals alike flock here almost every weekend to bath in one of the mineral pools around town.
+But we’re not alone, foreigners and locals alike flock here almost every weekend to bathe in one of the mineral pools around town.
 Spas offering an assortment of treatments can be found on almost every street.
-Besides soaking and relaxing, visitors can horseback ride in the hillsides or sign up for rafting or canyoning.

 6. Cotopaxi Volcano